USING IRONXL

 End Sub

 The above CSV example shows how to export the DataTable into a CSV file.
-After a DataTable has been established, i.e. column headings are created and once the first column is established, the rows are added one at a time.
+After a DataTable has been established, i.e., column headings are created, and once the first column is established, the rows are added one at a time.
 After adding the rows and columns to the DataTable object, the WorkBook object is constructed.
-The WorkBook object can be used to add data to an Excel sheet, which can then be saved elsewhere.
-The next step is to initiate the WorkSheet object, which linked to the workbook object.
+The WorkBook object is used to add data to an Excel sheet, which can then be saved elsewhere.
+The next step is to initiate the WorkSheet object, which is linked to the workbook object.

 How to Export to CSV in .NET Core, Figure 7: OUTPUT Excel file test.csv OUTPUT Excel file test.csv